BCCL-IIITH/Workshop_Neuroimaging/index.md

 ---

 # Welcome!
-Hello everyone and welcome to the "MRI and EEG data analysis" workshop conducted at the International Institute of Information Technology Hyderabad organized by Brain, Cognition and Computation Lab, we're glad to see you here!
+Hello everyone and welcome to the "MRI and EEG data analysis" workshop that will take place at the International Institute of Information Technology Hyderabad organized by Brain, Cognition and Computation Lab.

 # Overview of the workshop